 "Absolutely, without a doubt, upgrades are more complicated," Greenbaum said.
 "Software does follow a complexity trajectory, and upgrades, if they're done for the right reasons, usually involve more complexity.
 Hopefully, the reward will also increase and time invested will be well spent; but that's not always the case."

 Part of that additional complexity often comes in the form of adding users to the system, but for Blackboard, a maker of online learning software, there were three major reasons for moving from PeopleSoft 8.9 to 9.0, according to Sandhu.
-The company also plans to upgrade to the PeopleSoft Enterprise Finance
+The company also plans to upgrade to the PeopleSoft Enterprise Finance and Supply Chain suites in January 2008 and will upgrade its product management and time and expense suite this fall.

 "We wanted to upgrade our heavily used CRM system so we can do integration to the supply chain," Sandhu said.